bryhnguyen/Future_Of_Powerlifting_Analysis/README.md

 ## Questions we hope to answer with the data
 - Is there an increase in performance year-after-year?
 - Will the performance of these athletes plateau at some point?
-- What is the importance of the athlete's age in powerlifting in regards to how much they can lift?
+- What is the importance of the athlete's age and bodyweight in powerlifting in regards to how much they can lift?

 ## Description of Data Exploration Phase
 - In a Jupyter Notebook, Pandas was used to load the dataset into a DataFrame and the datatypes of the columns were ascertained using “dtypes”.